NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 bandwidth release by existing flows, the following "Fast Convergence" mechanism SHOULD be implemented.

-With Fast Convergence, when a congestion event occurs, we update *W<sub>max</sub>* as follows, before the window reduction as described in {{mult-dec}}.
+With Fast Convergence, when a congestion event occurs, *W<sub>max</sub>* is updated as follows, before the window reduction described in {{mult-dec}}.

 ~~~ math